aninaslyan/DesignPatterns/README.md

   - Template Method
   - Visitor

-For running **TypeScript** codes type `tsc` in terminal.
-You need to have TypeScript installed globally.
-Corresponding dist folder will appear according to tsconfig.json configuration which will contain all compiled .ts files.
+For executing **TypeScript** codes compile the code by running `npm run compile` in terminal.
+Corresponding dist folder will appear according to tsconfig.json configuration which will contain .js files which were compiled from .ts files.
 These javascript files can be used by the browser.
+Execute `npm run serve` to start the server.
 Open the destination path into browser to see the results.
-For running directories which contain multiple .ts files, webpack configuration will be needed.
+OR
+View and Edit (Fork) online via [Stackblitz live example](https://stackblitz.com/github/aninaslyan/DesignPatterns)